umee-network/mainnet-gentx/README.md

 Submit your gentx to this repostiory via a Pull Request with the gentx file named after the validator's moniker, e.g. `myval.json`.

 ## FAQ

+### What version of `umeed` do I use to generate a gentx?

+You can use the latest release, v0.7.x at the time of this writing.
+We will be publishing an official v1.0.0 release that will be used for mainnet shortly.
+You can use that version as well.

+### What are the validator commission rules?

+There is no minimum or maximum validator commission enforcement by the Umee protocol.
+However, we will not accept gentxs with a commission rate of less than 2%.
+In addition, the Foundation will not delegate to validators whose commission rate exceeds 10%.

+### What do I specify for `amount`, i.e. how much do I self-delegate?

+If you have tokens at genesis, you are free to self-delegate how ever many tokens you wish.
+If you participated in the Umee testnets, the team has selected various validators to provide tokens to.
+Please reach out to the team for more information.
+If you are a strategic validator without any tokens at genesis, the team will provide you 1 umee token to bootstrap your validator and further delegations after TGE.

 ### Can I use a different account for the orchestrator and the validator?